okteto/blog-proposals/deploying-a-django-app-on-okteto.md

     pip install -r requirements.txt

+`django-environ` is used connecting to `.env` files. `psycopg2-binary` is used connecting django to a postgres database, and `gunicorn` is used in running our server for production.

+We've created a fully functionally django app, you can test with `python manage.py runserver`.
+Also added requirements file for our venv and our Dockerfile.

 ## Development

 In this section, we will be building up our model, serializers, permissions for our views, and routing to our views.